cloudfoundry-incubator/kubo-deployment/docs/user-guide/README.md

 `deploy_k8s` will require the `KUBO_ENV` and a cluster name.
 Refer for previous instructions for the location of `KUBO_ENV`.
 As for the cluster name, you can use any string, in this case we're using `my-cluster`.

+> Make sure you're running the follow commands inside the `kubo-deployment` directory.
+If you had followed the steps in the _Infrastructure Paving_ section above, then you should SSH into the bastion VM to find `kubo-deployment`.

 ```bash
 export cluster_name=my-cluster
 # From the kubo-deployment directory: